GoogleCloudPlatform/analytics-componentized-patterns/retail/recommendation-system/bqml-scann/README-Updated-with-ANN.md

 ## AI Platform ANN service and AI Platform (Unified) Pipelines based solution

-This is a fully managed variant of the solution that utilizes the new AI Platform ANN service.
-The service leverages the [ScaNN](https://github.com/google-research/google-research/tree/master/scann) library to provide an easy to use and scalable way of creating and deploying approximate nearest neighbor indexes.
+This is a fully managed variant of the solution that utilizes the new AI Platform  and AI Platform (Unified) Pipelines services.

 ![Workflow Ann](figures/ann-flow.png)